redsamg/a-song-a-day/README.md

 Engaging <- the app is designed to text (SMS) the Spotify link to said track to any phone number you choose

-Hands-off <- the app (once piped into an EC2 instance) is completely hands-off and will text on a schedule for you (another, less automated solution would be for the app to run on your local machine at log-in)
+Hands-off <- the app (once hooked up to a server - I'm using the free version of pythonanywhere to schedule this task) is completely hands-off and will text on a schedule for you (another, less automated solution would be for the app to run on your local machine at log-in)

 # Next Steps: